 - Rest quietly for two to four hours, or longer if you had a transjugular procedure

 - Feel some soreness where the needle was inserted, which may last as long as a week

-- Have someone drive you home, since you won't be able to drive until the sedative wares off
+- Have someone drive you home, since you won't be able to drive until the sedative wears off

-- Avoid lifting more than 10 to 15 pounds for 24 hours
+- Avoid lifting more than 10 to 15 pounds for one week

-- Be able to get back to your usual activities in a day or two
+- Be able to get back to your usual activities gradually over a period of a week

 - Liver biopsy.
 Alexandria, Va.: American Association for the Study of Liver Diseases. http://www.aasld.org/practiceguidelines/Pages/guidelinelisting.aspx.
 Accessed Oct.
 2, 2014.